 The Michigan Youth Development Associate Credential is valid for 3 years from the date of issuance.
-The credential must be renewed within 60 days of the initial expiration date, and every 5 years thereafter.
-The date of issuance and the date of expiration are printed on the certificate.
+The credential must be renewed within 60 days of the initial expiration date, and every 3 years thereafter.
+The date of issuance and the date of expiration are printed on the credential.

 MI-YDA Credential Eligibility Requirements

 The applicant must meet all of the following eligibility requirements:

 - Must be age 18 or older with a high school diploma or equivalent; OR

 - Must be enrolled as a junior or senior in a high school Career and Technical Education program in the Education & Training Career Cluster1.

 - Provide documentation of current first aid and Adult/Child CPR certification and blood-borne pathogen training (may not be included in the 120 hours of training required below).

 - Three hours of program observation must be completed and documented.
 The three hours must be completed in one of the following ways:

 - A single setting for three continuous hours.

 - Two settings of one and a half hours each either at the same program or at two different programs.